nmasse-itix/OpenShift-Lab/README.md

 ## Preparation work

+1. Pull the "openshift-ansible" sub-project using `git submodule init && git submodule update`
-1. Review \*.hosts and change hostnames to target your Virtual Machines
+2. Review \*.hosts and change hostnames to target your Virtual Machines

 ## Example